Challenging Late & Other Fees in Foreclosure

 • the percentage of the payment that may be charged (generally 4% or 5%)

-• the date on which the late charge can be assessed, and/or
+• the date on which the late charge can be assessed, and

 • the payment amount on which the late charge is calculated.
-(For example, the late charge may be based on a percentage of the entire amount of the payment due, including principal, interest, taxes, and escrow amounts or it may be calculated based on a percentage of just the principal and interest due.)
+(For example, the late charge might be based on a percentage of the entire amount of the payment due, including principal, interest, taxes, and escrow amounts or it might be calculated based on a percentage of just the principal and interest due.)

 The servicer illegally "pyramids" late fees.
 In some cases, servicers charge borrowers late fees on full payments that were made on time because the borrower didn't include a payment for a previously unpaid late charge.
 "Pyramiding" occurs when the loan servicer takes the assessed late fees from the regular payment and leaves part of the scheduled payment overdue, which results in the assessment of another late charge.
 When the servicer does this, more and more late fees accumulate.

 Federal regulations, state law, and mortgage contracts usually prohibit this practice.
 According to the Federal Trade Commission, pyramiding of late fees is unfair to consumers.
-Regulation Z, which implements the Truth in Lending Act (TILA), also prohibits the pyramiding of late fees for mortgages covered by TILA.
+Regulation Z, which implements the Truth in Lending Act (TILA), also prohibits the pyramiding of late fees for mortgages that TILA covers.

 Default-Related Fees

-If you default on your mortgage payments (that is, you fail to make the mortgage payments), your loan servicer may assess particular charges to your account.
+If you default on your mortgage payments, your loan servicer can usually assess specific charges to your account.
 Default-related fees typically include:

 Some states limit the amount of fees that can be charged pursuant to a default.
-For instance, charges may be limited to reasonable expenses, including costs and fees.
+For instance, charges might be limited to reasonable expenses, including costs and fees.

 Property Inspection Fees